-AT&T, T-Mobile and Verizon plan to offer Windows Phone 8 devicesAlex Wagner - Senior News Editor
+AT&T, T-Mobile and Verizon plan to offer Windows Phone 8 devicesAlex Wagner - Editorial Director of News and Content

 Digging what you saw of Windows Phone 8 earlier today?
 If so, you're probably wondering whether or not your particular carrier is planning on supporting Microsoft's new mobile operating system.
 So far it appears that at least three U.S. carriers are on board with Windows Phone 8, with AT&T, T-Mobile and Verizon telling PCMag that they intend to back the OS.
 AT&T said that it plans to offer new Windows Phone 8 devices "later this year," while T-Mobile told the publication that it's "very bullish on Windows 8" and that it'll be a launch partner.
 Finally, Verizon said that it "will support the Windows Phone 8 platform."
 CFO Fran Shammo told Reuters back in April that Verizon expects to have WP8 devices available by the end of 2012.